Failure is only the opportunity to begin again more intelligently.Henry Ford, Founder, Ford Motor Company.

 Don’t criticize your children for failing, or don’t compare their failures with another child’s success.
 Listen to everything they say unconditionally and without prejudice.
 Also, don’t be blunt on their face.
 Tell it in a very subtle way so that you don’t hurt their feelings.

-Tell your child that it’s okay to ask for help
+In parenting its always Tell your child that it’s okay to ask for help

 What your Child Learns from Failures?